Borawan and Dampalitan: Beach-Bumming in Padre Burgos, Quezon (updated)

 The beach front was our boat’s jumping-off point to other beach destinations in the area.

 The beach in Dampalitan is not outstandingly beautiful but it is nice and laid-back and offers a peaceful retreat from the crowded beaches of overdeveloped tourist spots such as Boracay.
-After a short rest under the coconut palms, we were soon swimming and snorkeling within an area protected by netting to keep jellyfish out (Leo absent-mindedly left the protective covering of this net to take pictures of the beach and instantly got stung by a jellyfish that left a long, painful mark on his leg.)
+During our first visit here we swam and snorkeled within an area protected by netting to keep jellyfish out (Leo absent-mindedly left the protective covering of this net to take pictures of the beach and instantly got stung by what probably was a deadly box jellyfish that left a long, painful mark on his leg.)
 Snorkeling is not outstanding here with only a few fishes visible.
-It seems the corals have been destroyed by illegal fishing.
+A lot of the corals have unfortunately been destroyed by illegal fishing.
 Dampalitan is really more for swimming and just lazing around.

-We also took a stroll around the island and observed a cove lined with mangrove trees to the right of the main beach where we had lunch.
+We also took a stroll around the island and observed a cove lined with mangrove trees to the right of the main beach where our boat had docked.
 The cove is covered with pebbles and to get a proper swim one has to move out from shore several meters more, but it was a beautiful subject for photography.
 Beyond the cove lies an even longer stretch of beach.

 Borawan displays its massive rocks and creamy-white sand.